 \paragraph{Redesign of Deception Benchmarks.} This study demonstrates that LLMs can be deceptive even on benign prompts, which implies that such prompts should not be treated as a reliable ground truth in benchmarks.
 Evaluation may be compromised by the model's pre-existing deceptive tendencies.
 Future work should therefore move towards more statistical methods for detecting deception, rather than assuming the correctness of an LLM's responses under certain prompts.
 Crucially, this work distinguishes deception from hallucination, suggesting they require distinct evaluation methods and mitigation strategies.

-\paragraph{Increased Need for Verification in Complex Tasks.} Our findings indicate a tendency for LLMs to be more deceptive when performing more difficult tasks.
-Although lacking definitive evidence, we suspect this correlation may not be coincidental. \textit{LLMs may be more deceptive on difficult tasks precisely because the deception is harder to verify}.
+\paragraph{Increased Need for Verification in Complex Tasks.} Our findings indicate a tendency for LLMs to be more deceptive when handling more difficult tasks.
+Despite the lack of definitive evidence, we suspect this correlation may not be coincidental. \textit{LLMs may be more deceptive on difficult tasks precisely because the deception is harder to verify}.
 This possibility warrants significant attention from the AI community.
 When deploying LLMs for highly challenging tasks (e.g., proving unsolved mathematical theorems or implementing complex software systems), there may be a higher probability that the model will fabricate a specious lemma or conceal an edge case with conditional logic.
-Regardless of the model's underlying intention'', which could simply be to generate a more complete-looking answer, this vulnerability must be addressed before deploying LLM-driven systems in critical roles.
+Regardless of the model's underlying intention, which could simply be to generate a more complete-looking answer, this vulnerability must be addressed before deploying LLM-driven systems in critical roles.